ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Layouts/ItemLayout.rst

 Properties
 ----------

--  :ref:`item <sdk_ubuntu_layouts_itemlayout_item-prop>` : string
+-  :ref:`item <sdk_ubuntu_layouts_itemlayout_item>` : string

 Detailed Description
 --------------------

 Use :ref:`ItemLayout <sdk_ubuntu_layouts_itemlayout>` to define the size and position of a single item within a layout.
 The item name to be positioned should be specified in item property, which should correspond to the string specified in **Layouts.item** attached to an Item in the default layout.
 The Item with Layouts.item attached is reparented into :ref:`ItemLayout <sdk_ubuntu_layouts_itemlayout>` and it is anchor filled to it.

 Example: